Treblle/treblle-laravel/README.md

 ### Important notes

-- The `treblle.early` middleware only captures JSON and form data payloads
-- It only activates for POST, PUT, PATCH, and DELETE requests
 - If you don't use `treblle.early`, everything works exactly as before
 - This feature is completely optional and backward compatible